ShoaibShuja/FMResultsSummary/README.md

 ## 🌟 Project Overview

-A simple singular page that demonstrates a Blog Preview Card.
+A simple singular page that demonstrates a Results Summary Component.

 ## 🔑 Key Features